p4norman/swarm-rename-users/docs/README.md

 3. You must copy the trigger file to your Perforce server, then (as a Perforce super user) update the trigger table using `"p4 triggers"`
 by adding this trigger line:
-   	`swarm.renameuser command post-user-renameuser "%quote%rename-swarm-trigger.pl%quote% -t userrename -v %argc% -x %maxErrorSeverity% -a %quote%%args%%quote%'"`
+   	`swarm.renameuser command post-user-renameuser "%quote%rename-swarm-trigger.pl%quote% -t userrename -v %argc% -x %maxErrorSeverity% -a %quote%%args%%quote%"`

 ## Using batch rename